marijnh/Eloquent-JavaScript/14_dom.md

-denoting the point on the far right of the circle, going clockwise until 2π (about 6.28) has taken us around the whole circle. `Math.cos` tells you the x-coordinate of the point that corresponds to the given position, while `Math.sin` yields the y-coordinate.
+denoting the point on the far right of the circle, going clockwise until 2π (about 6.28) has taken us around the whole circle. `Math.cos` tells you the x-coordinate of the point that corresponds to the given position, and `Math.sin` yields the y-coordinate.
 Positions (or angles) greater than 2π or less than 0 are valid—the rotation repeats so that _a_+2π refers to the same ((angle)) as _a_.